JuliusKoronci/javascript-clean-code/README.md

 12. README file for every module, feature
 13. Use Airbnb's linter
 14. Write tests and aim for 100% test coverage
+15. Consistent return type - a function can return only 1 type even in case of exception